mortonjt/jekyll-now/_posts/2019-10-30-collaborate.md

 ## Rule 5 : Clean up your data before you pass it off.

 Try to clean up your data to the best of your abilities before you pass it off.
-This will save the analyst a lot of headache, which in turn will save you a lot of headache.
+This will save your collaborators a lot of headache, which in turn will save you a lot of headache.
 This means trying to avoid ambiguity in your files and having a well-defined file format.
 If you have a procedure that wouldn't make sense to your grandma without any context - you probably need to document it.
 In my field, much of the experimental information